-Have you been wondering how to re-grow green onions from scraps?
-It’s surprisingly simple, and it makes a great indoors gardening lesson for the kids too!
+Have you been wondering how to grow green onions from kitchen scraps?
+It’s surprisingl simple, and it makes a great indoor gardening lesson for kids too!

-One of the things they have been super into lately is re-growing foods.
-A couple years ago we re-grew sprouted onions in our garden – that was a lot of fun!
+One of the many things my daughters have been interested in is re-growing foods.
+Several years ago, we did some experimentation to figure out the best way to plant sprouted onions in our garden – that is a lot of fun!

-We’ve done all sorts of foods, but one of the ones I find to be most rewarding is re-growing green onions.
+We’ve done all sorts of foods, but the one I find to be most rewarding is re-growing green onions (aka scallions or bunching onions).
 It’s a process that happens very fast, making it ideal for impatient young children.
 They can see the results very quickly!

 - Shot glasses